Pamblam/Crawler/README.md

 ### Features
  - Can log into a website to crawl pages that require authentication.
- - Uses a single table in a MySQL database to store crawled website data, and creates the table automatically the first time the crawler is run.
+ - Uses two table in a MySQL or Oracle database to store crawled website data, and creates the table automatically the first time the crawler is run.
  - Can be configured to skip pages that match a given string.
  - Saves body text with all HTML stripped for easy searching.
+ - Mines Emails
+ - Browser based UI & CLI isage

 ### Usage
  1. Download and unzip the source files.